Words by Jennifer

 After being in and attending weddings since ours, I was happy that we both took in every moment, we didn’t rush the wedding, we were present, and I love that about us.
 If anything, I wish our wedding was longer, but I think any married couple can agree with me about that.

 Advice for other couples planning a wedding?

 Always communicate even when it’s tough.
-Anna has taught me so much about communication, expressing my feelings, and how to better react to situations.
-I think once a couple can communicate like a team, neither partner feels unseen.
+Anna has taught me so much about communication, expressing my feelings, and better reacting to situations.
+I think once a couple can communicate like a team, and neither partner feels unseen.